RussKie/archivarius-bot/README.md

-# incomplete-bug-report-bot
+# archivarius-bot

-A configurable GitHub [Probot App](https://github.com/probot/probot) which checks whether a submitted bug reports contains necessary information.
+A configurable GitHub [Probot App](https://github.com/probot/probot) that ensures bug reports contains necessary information.

 The app has been built for an integration with [Git Extensions](https://github.com/gitextensions/gitextensions/) and NBug error report submissions, but with few tweaks can be turned into a general purpose duplicate checker bot.